Features

 crabbox capsule promote capsules/example-org-my-app-actions-123/capsule.yaml --regression

-from-actions records:
+#capsule from-actions

-• event, status, and conclusion;
+• branch, event, status, and conclusion;

 • the explicit replay command supplied with --replay;